Sohn Ji-in: Career

 Sohn began her gymnastics career at age 6, when she was in kindergarten.
-She quickly showed potential in the sport as she won multiple competitions ahead of her older peers.

-Junior career

 In her first junior year, she won gold with ribbon at the Korean national competition "Cup of President".
 She participated at the Aeon Cup in Tokyo along two seniors gymnasts, Kim Chae-woon and Lim Se-eun, representing Sejong & Bongeun RG : they finished 6th in the qualification round.

 The following year, she became the junior national champion and went on to compete at the Moscow Grand Prix, where she placed 10th in the team event.
 She obtained a total score of 60, her best score being 15.15 with ball.

-In her last junior year, she maintaned her national title.
+In her last junior year, she maintained her national title.
 Internationally, she participated at the IT Sofia Cup, finishing 8th in the all-around and qualifying in the clubs final.
 She also participated at the FIG Gracia Fair Cup in Hungary, where she won the bronze medal in the all-around.
 At the national Cup of President, she won 4 gold medals, including the all-around.